Ludlow, Massachusetts: History

 In the early 20th century Ludlow developed from a mill town into a streetcar suburb of Springfield, Massachusetts, with a trolley line running over the bridge from Indian Orchard.
 Ludlow also had two railroads that traversed the town: the Springfield, Athol and North-eastern Railroad and the Hamden Railroad.
 The Hamden Railroad was closed and Interstate 90 was constructed over its former tracks.
 The Springfield, Athol, and Northeastern Railroad was reduced in length in the late 1930s as a result of the creation of Quabbin Reservoir.
 The train station for this line was at the corner of Winsor Street and Sewall Street and was the last station from Boston when the railroad closed in the 1950s.
 The train station was demolished in 1960.
 In 1981, the Stony Brook Power Plant was constructed in the town providing 517 Megawatts of electricity to 24 municipalities.
 In 1983, the plant became the first combined-cycle power plant in Massachusetts.

 Ludlow's population boomed in the 1950s with the creation of Interstate 90, known in Massachusetts as the Massachusetts Turnpike.
 John F. Thompson, who was Speaker of the House of Representatives in the Massachusetts General Court at the time, was influential in gaining an exit on the Turnpike for Ludlow (now Exit 54, formerly 7) and subsequently the Turnpike influenced the growth of Ludlow as a suburb of Springfield.
 Since the 1950s, the development of numerous subdivisions has added to Ludlow's growth.

 Geography

 According to the United States Census Bureau, the town has a total area of 28.2 sqmi, of which 27.1 sqmi are land and 1.1 sqmi (3.83%) is water.
 Ludlow is bordered by Chicopee on the west, Granby on the north, Belchertown on the northeast, Palmer on the east, Wilbraham on the south, and Springfield on the southwest.

 Demographics

-As of the census of 2000, there were 21,209 people living in the town.
+As of the 2000 United States census, there were 21,209 people living in the town.
 The population density was 752.1 PD/sqmi.
 The racial makeup of the city was 95.78% White, 2.19% African American, 0.27% Native American, 0.68% Asian, 0.03% Pacific Islander, and 1.09% from other races.
 Hispanic or Latino of any race were 6.47% of the population.